eru123/skiddph-api-archive/README.md

+### PROJECT MOVED
+Project has been moved to https://github.com/eru123/jericho.work

 # API
 An out of the box complete and centralized general purpose API system that aims to power you web development journey.